cockroachdb/docs/v21.1/schema-design-database.md

 Database objects make up the first level of the [CockroachDB naming hierarchy](sql-name-resolution.html#naming-hierarchy).

 To create a database, use a [`CREATE DATABASE` statement](create-database.html), following [the database best practices](#database-best-practices).
-After reviewing the best practices, see the example we provide [below](#example).
+After reviewing the best practices, see the examples we provide [below](#examples).

 ### Database best practices

 Here are some best practices to follow when creating and using databases:

 - Do not use the preloaded `defaultdb` database.
 Instead, create your own database with a `CREATE DATABASE` statement, and change it to the SQL session's [current database](sql-name-resolution.html#current-database) by executing a `USE [databasename];` statement, by passing the `--database=[databasename]` flag to the [`cockroach sql` command](cockroach-sql.html#general), or by specifying the `database` parameter in the [connection string](connection-parameters.html#connect-using-a-url) passed to your database schema migration tool.

-- Create databases as the `root` user, and create all other lower-level objects with a [different user](schema-design-overview.html#controlling-access-to-objects), with more limited privileges, following [authorization best practices](authorization.html#authorization-best-practices).
+- Create databases as the `root` user, and create all other lower-level objects with a [different user](schema-design-overview.html#controlling-access-to-objects), with fewer privileges, following [authorization best practices](authorization.html#authorization-best-practices).

 - Limit the number of databases you create.
-If you need to create multiple tables with the same name in your cluster, do so in different [user-defined schemas](#create-a-user-defined-schema) in the same database.
+If you need to create multiple tables with the same name in your cluster, do so in different [user-defined schemas](#create-a-user-defined-schema), in the same database.

 - {% include {{page.version.version}}/sql/dev-schema-changes.md %}

 ### Example